oscarlr/MsPAC/README.md

 ```
 export SJOB_DEFALLOC=""
 ```
 If you want to use the cluster, edit the `lsf/cluster/config.py` script in `https://github.com/oscarlr/cluster.git`.
-The cluster package reads from this file, the default configurations to run jobs in the cluster as wells as the account to use in the cluster.
+The cluster package reads from this file the default configurations to run jobs in the cluster as wells as the account to use when submitting jobs.

 ## Test runs
 ```